 The people who call Girard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Girard residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Girard include Irish, German, English, and Polish.
+Important ancestries of people in Girard include German, Irish, English, and Polish.

 The most common language spoken in Girard is English.
 Other important languages spoken here include Slavic languages and Italian.